wilmixsolomon7/DOTWEBCSECTION/README.md

 IS  DOTWEB   a    real   Wilmix jemin  p.L?

-NO, it is   Programming Language  focused   only  on  Advanced  Business.
+NO, it is a  Programming Language  focused   only  on  Advanced  Business.